-- Dreams are often puzzling and cause us to question their root cause — especially when the dreams feature violence and keep us up at night.
+- Dreams are puzzling and can cause us to question their root cause — especially when they’re violent and they keep us up at night.

 - As it turns out, there are several common causes of violent dreams, one being the fear of violence.

-- Another common source of violent dreams is your mere thinking about violence; did you just watch a violent movie or video game?
+- Another common source of violent dreams is thinking about violence (especially before bed); did you just watch a violent movie or video game?
 Your brain is processing these violent acts.

 - You might also have violent dreams after starting a new medication, as they alter the biochemistry in your brain.